sonnylazuardi/react-native-credit-card/readme.md

 ### A better credit card form for React Native

-React native port of the display part of Card by [@jessepollak](https://github.com/jessepollak/card)
+React native port of the display of Card by [@jessepollak](https://github.com/jessepollak/card)

 ![rn-credit-card](http://i.giphy.com/26gJznmOI4qQSA2UE.gif)

 #### Background

-There is a [react port of Card](https://github.com/JohnyDays/react-credit-card), but it still renders on browser DOM (which is not as good as native view), so this library will take advantage of those.
+This is a react native port of Card.
+There is a [react port of Card](https://github.com/JohnyDays/react-credit-card), but it still renders on browser DOM (which is not as good as native view), so this library will take advantage of both.

 #### Goals